 Adventure travel to the rainforest is becoming increasingly popular, with Central America being the most popular region due to its proximity to the United States and multitude of travel options.
 Traveling to the rainforest with children can be the experience of a lifetime, or an exercise in frustration.
 With a little bit of planning and perseverance, along with these 8 tips above, you can have an interactive experience with your children where the entire family will grow.

-I recently traveled to Costa Rica with my wife and two young sons age 7 and 11.
+I recently went on a Costa Rica vacation with my wife and two young sons age 7 and 11.
 We chose an adventurous itinerary that included two of Costa Rica’s most diverse and famous rainforest environments in Tortuguero and the Osa Peninsula.
 See my Costa Rica Coast to Coast Expert Review for an in-depth perspective of what a family vacation looks like in Costa Rica.
-Call the experts at AdventureSmith for help planning an incredible trip.
+Call the experts at AdventureSmith for help planning an incredible family trip.